Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 The More You Know and Are Prepared for, the Better!

-The more you know about your new horse and how he is used to being kept, the smoother the transition to his new home he will have.
+The more you know about your new horse and how he is used to being kept, the smoother the transition to his new home.
 Don't be afraid to ask lots of questions to both the seller (about the horse) and the farm manager (how they will handle the transition).
-The more you communicate with everyone involved the better.
-The smoother the transition the fewer worries you will have and sooner you will be able to enjoy your new perfect horse!
+The more you communicate with everyone involved, the better.
+The smoother the transition, the fewer worries you will have, and sooner you will be able to enjoy your new perfect horse!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.